Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Integration Capabilities

 \section{Integration Capabilities}

-The Protean framework is designed to be a scalable, extendable, and reproducible framework with easy integration with other third-party projects to deliver specialized benefits, and we already provided an integration capability by leveraging IR2VEC for feature collections.
+The Protean compiler is designed to be a scalable, extendable, and reproducible framework for easy integration with other third-party projects to deliver specialized benefits, and we have already provided an integration capability by leveraging IR2VEC for feature collections.
 However, as discussed earlier, Protean derives an ML-based phase-ordering compilation to construct recipes of subsequences given a fine/coarse-grain code segment.
-This action does not alter individual optimization pass parameters, an orthogonal problem known as optimization parameter selection \cite{ashouri2016Cobayn,cummins2021compilergym}.
-Therefore, a couple of interesting use cases would be to leverage a third-party ML framework and an LLM-based code generation strategy to guide the parameter selection together with Protean's phase-ordering capabilities.
-Note that this is by no means an exhaustive list of possibilities our framework provides, but rather an instance of multi-dimensional ML-based integration one should hope to be realized when using such frameworks.
-Figure \ref{fig:protean_usecase} depicts the two examples with added blue diagrams on the top left and the right-hand side of the original flow we presented earlier in Figure \ref{fig:protean_system_diagram}.
+This action does not alter individual optimization pass parameters, an orthogonal problem known as optimization parameter selection \cite{ashouri2016Cobayn,cummins2021compilergym}. \taco{Therefore, a couple of interesting use cases would be the following:}